CONSTITUTION (Amended November 16, 2021)

 candidate must present a physician’s statement or waiver of liability to

-will be established by the MASO Executive Board.
+established by the MASO Executive Board.

-4. All MASO officials will be assessed every three years to maintain their Class 1 status.
+E. All MASO officials will be assessed every three years to maintain their Class 1 status.
 Each official must apply to the testing agent to be assessed when time comes, and the testing agent will assign a MASO assessor to perform the assessment

 E. State Class 1 Referee, Specific Requirements

-2. Member in good standing with primary board
+B. Member in good standing with primary board

-3. Member’s board in good standing with MASO
+C. Member’s board in good standing with MASO

-4. Officiated in a minimum of 20 high school varsity (USSF U 15 and above and college games to be accepted) but of which 10 have to be high school varsity matches, in the two seasons prior to application.
+D. Officiated in a minimum of 20 high school varsity (USSF U 15 and above and college games to be accepted) but of which 10 have to be high school varsity matches, in the two seasons prior to application.
 Due to declared emergencies, season cancelations or other unforeseen circumstance, exemptions may be made.

-5. To have undergone and passed 1 formal assessment as a Center Referee (CR) and 1 as an assistant referee (AR) in a 3-person system in the year of application and then it would be a bi-annual requirement
+1. CR and 1 as an assistant referee (AR) in a 3-person system in the year of

-6. Pass annually, with a grade of >85%, the NFHS on-line test
+F. Pass annually, with a grade of >85%, the NFHS on-line test

 Section 2.
 Transfers

-Officials transferring to a new board will be responsible for alerting the present board secretary who will forward a letter to the new board secretary
+Officials transferring to a new board will be responsible for alerting the present board secretary who will forward a letter to the new board secretary detailing the status of the official on the previous board.

 Section 3: Crossover requirements NISOA and USSF to MASO